Marijuana vs. hemp

 compared the genetics of hemp-type

 cannabis which is used for its fibers, with two drug-types

-of cannabis that are used for human consumption, namely the narrow leaf drug-type (similar to the leaves of sativa plants) and the broad leaf drug-type (similar to the leaves of indica plants, see the illustration below).
+of cannabis that are used for human consumption, namely the narrow leaf drug-type (similar to the leaves of sativa plants) and the broad leaf drug-type (similar to the leaves of indica plants).
 They found that the cannabidiol (CBD)

 percentage was significantly different in hemp type, from either a narrow leaf or a broad leaf type.2